R v Rahey

 R v Rahey, [1987] 1 S.C.R.
-588 is a leading constitutional decision of the Supreme Court of Canada.
+588 is a constitutional decision of the Supreme Court of Canada.
 The accused challenged a delay of over eleven months on an application for a directed verdict as violation of the right to a trial within a reasonable time under section 11(b) of the Charter.
 The Court found that there was a violation of section 11(b) and granted a stay of proceedings.

 Background

 Carl Rahey was charged with filing false tax returns and tax evasion.
 His assets were put in receivership.
 His trial began and after the closing of the Crown's argument, in December 1982 the defence applied for a directed verdict.
 Over a period of nine months the judge delayed issuing a decision.
 In September 1983, the defence applied to dismiss the charges as a violation of Rahey's right to trial in a reasonable time under section 11(b) of the Charter.
 The next day the trial judge issued his decision rejecting the application for a directed verdict.

 The application for dismissal was granted.
 On appeal the charges were reinstated.

 There were three issues put to the Supreme Court: